jaidTw/cmm/README.md

 # cmm
 ## Introduction
-cmm (c minus minus) is a compiler which compiles the source code written in C-- language(which is a subset of C) into aarch64 assembly code.
+cmm (C minus minus) is a compiler which compiles the source code written in C-- language(which is a subset of C) into aarch64 assembly code.
 It's a project of the introductory compiler course in NTU.

 ## Informal Specification of C--

-C-- is based on ANSI C standard, thus only the differences are list below.
+C-- is based on ANSI C standard, thus only the differences are listed below.

 ### Types
 C-- onlys support five types, which are :